jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Understanding Webpack and its configuration is crucial for modern web development, especially in React projects where it is commonly used for bundling assets.
 With proper configuration, Webpack can greatly simplify the development workflow and enhance the performance and scalability of React applications.

-## Intermediate 23> How many packages you have used for unit testing, which are those, and why?
+## 23> How many packages you have used for unit testing, which are those, and why?

 > _Purpose_: Unit testing is essential for ensuring the correctness and reliability of individual units of code in a software application.
 Various testing libraries and frameworks are available for unit testing React components, each with its advantages and use cases.